 The senior trial statistician will be aware of treatment allocations and will prepare reports for the IDMC disaggregated by group.
-The trial statistician will be unaware of treatment allocations until after completion of analyses (and will therefore leave TMG/TSC meetings if required to prevent unblinding).
+The trial statistician will be unaware of treatment allocations until after completion of analyses.

-5.4.9.
 Patient Advisory Group

 The Patient Advisory Group will meet quarterly during the project to advise on all aspects of the project of relevance to the experience of patients during the trial.
 The lead of the group has been involved in protocol development.
 The group will provide input on the design of relevant patient-facing documents including information leaflets and consent forms and will review risk management procedures.
 The patient advisory group will also contribute to the dissemination strategy.